bogdumi/reimagined-lamp/readme.md

 ## Future development path

+- Implement better error handling in both the frontend and the backend (eg. for invalid/partially valid input)
+- Reorganise the frontend into reusable components
 - Implement frontend testing using Jest
 - Implement backend testing using either of MSTest or NUnit
-- Reorganise the frontend into reusable components